 Aside from a small font, this website presents its content well.
 Categories contain a lot of diverse information but are still easy to browse.
 And the site's search bar is great for users seeking specific information.

 Simple but effective visual design that could stand to utilize more images on its text-only pages.

-Provides clear introductions to bleeding disorders along with related topics like financial assistance, emergency preparedness, caregiving, clinical trials, etc.
+Provides clear introductions to bleeding disorders along with related topics like, emergency preparedness, caregiving, school readiness, etc.

 Ample multimedia resources like images, videos, infographics, and more to enliven the text